Gyalpo Losar: Activities

-Gyalpo Losar is celebrated for 2 weeks.
-The main celebrations take place during first three days.
-On the first day, a traditional beverage called Changkol, an equivalent of Chhaang is drunk.
-In the second day, which is the start of new year, Gyalpo Losar is celebrated.
+Gyalpo Losar is celebrated for two weeks.
+The main celebrations take place during the first three days.
+On the first day, a traditional beverage called Changkol, an equivalent of Chhaang, is drunk.
+On the second day, which is the start of the new year, Gyalpo Losar is celebrated.
 On the third day, people gather together to have a feast.

 Various traditional dances representing the struggle between demon and god are performed in the Monasteries.
 Mantras are chanted and holy torches are passed among all the people in the crowd.
 A traditional dance depicting a battle between a deer and the King is also performed.

 Traditional dishes are served during the festival.
 One of the main dishes is a soup called Gutung cooked with nine kinds of beans and meat, wheat, rice, sweet potato, cheese, peas, green pepper, vermicelli noodles and radish.
 The soup is served with dumpling.
 Khapse, a deep-fried pastry commonly eaten during, symbolizing the start of holiday celebrations.

 Firecrackers are fired to get rid of ill spirits.
 Traditional dances such as Syabru are performed.